 Eclairs are best eaten the day they are made, but I do love that they can be fully assembled a day ahead.

-Tools for Making Eclairs:
+Tools for Making Eclairs

-- Large Piping Bag
+- Large Piping Bag – reuseable or disposable works fine.

-- 1/2″ round piping tip or a 16mm open star tip
+- 1/2″ round piping tip or a 16mm open star tip – you need a large tip to pipe the eclair dough into strips.

-- Baking Sheet
+- Baking Sheet – a half sheet works great

 - Silicone Liner or Parchment Paper

-- Bismarck tip (or a small sharp tip like Ateco #16 or #352)
+- Bismarck tip (or a small sharp tip like Ateco #16 or #352) – you could use a number of tips to pipe the frosting into the eclair.

-Pro Tips for Making Pastry Cream:
+Tips for Making Pastry Cream

 Pastry cream relies on corn starch and egg yolks to thicken and the end result is incredibly smooth – like a decadent vanilla pudding.
 Mixing the softened butter is the secret to the amazing texture – don’t skip it!